Find your perfect value college

 When you’re considering what college to attend, one qualification will always come up: graduation rate.
 Graduation rate refers to the time in which a student enters and then completes a degree at a 4-year college or university, usually expressed as a percentage: X% of enrolled students complete their degree in four years.
 We can find these rates listed on many national rankings, and we may think the interpretation is fairly simple; a high number is good, a low number is bad.

 Well, that’s tricky.
 First calculated in the mid-90’s, graduation rate keeps record of full-time, first-time students who start in the fall and graduate 4 years later.
 Researching graduation rates is tricky.
 All transfer students are excluded, whether transferring out to complete at another college or transferring in to complete their degree.
 So, people who eventually do complete a degree, maybe even on time, don’t count.
 Because of that and other issues, the graduation rate is sometimes disputed, so it’s worth knowing what it means when you’re deciding which college is the best value for you.

-Graduation rate as a measure of accountability and transparency
+College Graduation Rates as a Measure of Accountability and Transparency

 First off, we want to trust an institution to deliver.
 If graduation rates are low, that can tell us something about the school: it may mean students do not get the academic support they need to succeed, that they are disappointed by the faculty or staff, or that they find life at the school unaffordable.
 Note the “may” – a low graduation rate doesn’t necessarily mean any of those things, but it might be an indication of trouble.